rufuspollock-okfn/cop21/agreement/index.md

 8. Parties recognize the importance of integrated, holistic and balanced non-market approaches being available to Parties to assist in the implementation of their nationally determined contributions, in the context of sustainable development and poverty eradication, in a coordinated and effective manner, including through, inter alia, mitigation, adaptation, finance, technology transfer and capacity-building, as appropriate.
 These approaches shall aim to:

-    a.
-Promote mitigation and adaptation ambition;
+    1. Promote mitigation and adaptation ambition;
-    b.
-Enhance public and private sector participation in the implementation of nationally determined contributions; and
+    2. Enhance public and private sector participation in the implementation of nationally determined contributions; and
-    c.
-Enable opportunities for coordination across instruments and relevant institutional arrangements.
+    3. Enable opportunities for coordination across instruments and relevant institutional arrangements.

 9. A framework for non-market approaches to sustainable development is hereby defined to promote the non-market approaches referred to in paragraph 8 of this Article.